eruizc-dev/eruizc-dev/dotfiles/xdg_config_home/nvim/README.md

  - Preview images with telescope
  - Some projects have large json files, I don't want telescope ripgrep to look into them.
+ - Compe icons for paths are not working

 ### Features I should try